OfficeDev/teams-toolkit/docs/fx-core/spfx-help.md

 2. Check executable files for `yo` exist after package installation at the correct path under _HOME\\.fx\bin\spfx_

-If your os system is MacOS or Linux,
+If your OS system is MacOS or Linux,

 1. Check executable files for `yo` exist after package installation at the correct path under _HOME\\.fx\bin\spfx\node_modules\\.bin_